raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 The DNS Header OPCODE field holds the DSO OPCODE value (tentatively 6).

-The Z bits are currently unused, and in both requests and responses the Z bits MUST be set to zero (0) on transmission and MUST be silently ignored on reception, unless a future document specifies otherwise.
+The Z bits are currently unused in DSO messages, and in both DSO requests and DSO responses the
+Z bits MUST be set to zero (0) on transmission and MUST be silently ignored on reception, unless a future document specifies otherwise.